American expansionism under Donald Trump: Panama Canal

-On April 10, 2025, a joint deal was signed between the United States and Panama which would allow American troops to be deployed to Panama as long as the Panamanian government agrees to the deployments.

 Panama Canal Repurchase Act

-On January 9, 2025, legislation was introduced in the U.S. House of Representatives by Rep. Dusty Johnson to authorize the United States Government to acquire the Panama canal zone on behalf of the U.S. As of the date of introduction, the bill had 16 co-sponsors and had been referred to the United States House Committee on Foreign Affairs for review.
+On January 9, 2025, legislation was introduced in the U.S. House of Representatives by Rep. Dusty Johnson to authorize the United States Government to acquire the Panama Canal zone on behalf of the U.S. As of the date of introduction, the bill had 16 co-sponsors and had been referred to the United States House Committee on Foreign Affairs for review.